UstadMobile/libeduchip/README.md

 or can be done using using open standards over HTTP REST services such as [OneRoster](https://www.1edtech.org/standards/oneroster), the [Assignment and Grade Service](https://www.imsglobal.org/spec/lti-ags/v2p0/), and the [Experience API](https://www.xapi.com/).

-This becomes much more complicated if the network is intermittent or unreliable: apps often need progress information to determine what a learner should do next.
+Using open standard HTTP REST APIs becomes much more complicated if Internet access is intermittent or unreliable: apps often need progress information to determine what a learner should do next.
 If connectivity is interrupted when a lesson is completed then the result needs to be saved locally, shown to the user, and then submitted to the HTTP API as soon as a connection is available.
 If the submission is rejected by the server, the local state needs updated accordingly.